duyminh1998/pycmo/README.md

 # Quick Start Guide
 ## Get PyCMO
-1. Make sure the following settings are enabled in your Command Modern Operations' configurations (in `CPE.ini`):
+1. (Premium edition only) Make sure the following settings are enabled in your Command Modern Operations' configurations (in `CPE.ini`):
 ```
 [Lua]
 EnableSocket = 1